 Repainted Secondhand Cabinets

-While it’s hard to tell what material the cabinets in this photo are made of – you can easily get this look by installing secondhand cabinets that you’ve painted yourself.
+While it’s hard to tell what material the cabinets in the above kitchen are made of – you can easily get this look by installing secondhand cabinets that you’ve painted yourself.
 Most larger cities have stores where you can buy used home items such as kitchen cabinets, such as Habitat for Humanity’s ReStore or other businesses like architectural salvage shops.
 Searching your local buy and sell is also another great way to find secondhand cabinets.

 Welcome to the next entry in my